itzInnovator/itzInnovator/README.md

 ### 👋 Heya there, this is Innovator!
 <br> • Mainly Interested in JavaScript, Developing Bots and APIs.
+Though I'm always open to learn something new!
 <br> • I’m currently working on Core.
 <br> • I’m currently learning HTML & CSS.
 <br> • I’m looking to collaborate on Discord Bots.